Skip to navigation, or go to main content.

 Cancellation and refund policies.
 Cancellations received more than 180 days before departure date will receive a full refund less a $750.00USD per person administration fee.
 For cancellations received from 179 days to 91 days before your embarkation the full deposit will be forfeited.
 The full expedition fee is forfeit if your notice of cancellation is received within 90 days of your departure date.

-Excluded Items: Fares do not include tips to ship staff; airfare, whether on scheduled or charter flights; pre- and post-cruise land arrangements; transfers to/from the vessel; passport and visa expenses; government arrival and departure taxes; meals ashore; baggage; travel (trip cancellation) insurance or personal insurance (both strongly recommended); excess baggage charges; and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges.
-Any hotel nights and transfers before embarkation will be charged separately.
+*Excluded Items: Fares do not include tips to ship staff; airfare, whether on scheduled or charter flights; pre- and post-cruise land arrangements prior to Day 1; passport and visa expenses; government arrival and departure taxes; meals ashore prior to the Day 1 dinner; baggage; travel (trip cancellation) insurance or personal insurance (Trip Insurance required); excess baggage charges; and all items of a personal nature such as laundry, bar, and telecommunication charges.
+Any hotel nights and transfers before embarkation or after disembarkation will be charged separately.

 ________________________________________________________________________